Telephone Triage

 - Full-time telephone triage work is stressful, which can at times prove detrimental to the health and safety of practitioners as well as patients.

-- Since the mid-1990s, the telephone triage industry has experienced breathtaking growth.
+- Since the mid-1990s, the telephone triage industry has experienced rapid growth.
 Still, there is a lack of consensus about everything from guideline design and the scope of practice to terminology.
-There are still unaddressed research gaps, challenging the impression that this emerging field is complete.
+There are also unaddressed research gaps, challenging the impression that this emerging field is complete.

 CONCLUSION